Let’s start this (hopefully) comprehensive guide about tea and tea benefits with a very simple question: what is tea?

 The Japanese steam the tea leaves at high levels of temperature making them change colour ranging from deep grass green to light sencha-pale green.

-This is the most popular variety of tea in the West and the UK indeed.
+This is the most popular variety of tea in the West and the UK indeed (did you know that there is English, Scottish or Irish breakfast tea?).
 It consists of younger tea leaves which are picked, withered, rolled, oxidised and then fired.

 As opposed to the other tea varieties, black tea leaves are fully oxidised.
 Though now done by machine, quality black tea processing is best done by hand.